 Guilderland Garden Club

-The Guilderland Garden Club is a member of District III of the Federated Garden Clubs of New York State, Inc. and the Central Atlantic Region of the National Garden Clubs.
+Welcome to the Guilderland Garden Club website!
+The Club is a member of District III of the Federated Garden Clubs of New York State, Inc. and the Central Atlantic Region of the National Garden Clubs.

 The Guilderland Garden Club was founded in February 1964.
 Following the National Garden Club Mission Statement, the Club provides its members with educational resources; national, regional and local networking opportunities; promotes the love of gardening and floral design; fellowship; and continues to contribute to make our community a better place to live.